tylerlong/subx-demo-todomvc/README.md

 SubX can minimize rendering, it is one of its strengths.
 React components will not render until absolutely necessary.

-In **development** mode, you can watch the rendering by execute the following in browser console:
+In **development** mode, we can watch the rendering by execute the following in browser console:

 ```js
 render$.subscribe(console.log)